by Tammy Taylor

 Misconception Of Thrift Store Shopping

 And when I asked my Honey to build me a large mirror framed with wood from our 1880’s barn, I knew I would not be purchasing the actual mirror part new.
-The mirror came from a charitable thrift store at a very reasonable price.
-Plus our money went to help an organization that I believe in.
+We bought an old beaut-up dresser mirror from a charitable thrift store at a very reasonable price.
+RancherMan then remade the frame to include my 1880’s barn wood, some of the old square nails from the barn and even embellished it with some of our 1882 Elwood barbed wire found on our property.
+But the purchase of that old beat-up mirror means our money went to help an organization that I believe in.
 And my mirror turned out to be a beautiful and meaningful addition to our home.

 What about you?
 Have you noticed a lack of understanding from friends and family about shopping at thrift stores?
 Let’s get the word out and help some great causes!